-Plan review is an important part of building construction and alteration – it is the first step in ensuring that all buildings, additions, and alterations are constructed properly and safely and meet the California Building Code requirements.
+Plan review is an important first step in ensuring that all new constructions, additions and alterations to buildings and structures are properly designed and constructed to meet the latest edition of the California Building Code Standards (“Codes”) requirements.

 - Plans must be at least 18 inches x 24 inches in size.

-- Drawings must be to on a scale of ¼ inch per foot.
+- Plans must be scaled to no less than 1/4 inch per foot.

 - Plans must clearly indicate the location, nature, and extent of the work proposed.

 - Plans must show in detail compliance with all relevant laws, regulations, and codes.

 Every permit application for a construction project must be accompanied by a plot plan, drawn to appropriate scale on a form provided by the Department.
 View a sample of a plot plan.

 A site plan shows the proposed or existing location of the building(s) and/or structure(s) and the proposed use(s) for a specific parcel of land(s) and adjoining use(s).
 View a sample of a site plan

 - Lot lines and dimensions

 - Location of existing and proposed buildings properly dimensioned from property lines